odennav/vmware-vsphere-sddc-private-cloud/README.md

 When Storage DRS is enabled, it provides recommendations for virtual machine disk placement and migration to balance space and I/O resources across the datastores in the datastore cluster.

-We'll implement the following to enable this solutions in vSphere:
+We'll implement the following to enable this solutions in vSphere using Terraform:

 - Install Terraform
+- Create Datacenter
-- Create Datacenter Cluster and enable vSAN, DRS and SDRS
+- Create Datacenter cluster and add ESXi hosts
+- Enable vHA, DRS and SDRS

 **Install Terraform**